Debra T. Silverman, Sc.D., Sc.M.

 Biography

-Dr. Silverman is Chief of the Occupational and Environmental Epidemiology Branch within the Division of Cancer Epidemiology and Genetics, NCI.
-She received an Sc.D. in epidemiology from the Harvard School of Public Health and an Sc.M. in biostatistics from the Johns Hopkins Bloomberg School of Hygiene and Public Health.
-She joined the NCI as a biostatistician in 1972, and has served as a cancer epidemiologist since 1983.
+Dr. Silverman is a former senior investigator in the Occupational and Environmental Epidemiology Branch (OEEB) within the Division of Cancer Epidemiology and Genetics, NCI.
+She received an Sc.D. in epidemiology from the Harvard School of Public Health, Boston, Massachusetts, and an Sc.M. in biostatistics from the Johns Hopkins Bloomberg School of Hygiene and Public Health, Baltimore, Maryland.
+She joined the NCI as a biostatistician in 1972 and has served as a cancer epidemiologist since 1983.
+Dr. Silverman retired after over 50 years of service and 16 years leading OEEB as Director, but will continue to serve the Division as a Scientist Emerita.

 Selected Publications